ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 * chip-hardware: specific hardware with specific firmware from an 'ae-vendor'
 * target-environment: a unique instance of a software build running in an Attester (e.g., MRENCLAVE {{SGX}}, an Instance ID {{-PSA}}, or a hash which represents a set of software loaded since boot (e.g., TPM based integrity verification.))
 * target-developer: the organizational unit responsible for a particular 'target-environment' (e.g., MRSIGNER {{SGX}})
-* ae-instance: a unique deployed instance of an Attesting Environment running on 'chip-hardware' (e.g., an LDevID {{IEEE802.1AR}})
+* instance: a unique instantiated instance of an Attesting Environment running on 'chip-hardware' (e.g., an LDevID {{IEEE802.1AR}})
 * (need to map SEV into above.)

 Based on the category of the Attesting Environment, different types of identities might be exposed by an Attester.